Make sure you claim the Ontario Trillium Benefit

 If you want to apply for the OETC you must check Box 6118 on Form ON-BEN and enter your rental or property tax information on the back of the form.

 In order to be eligible for this credit, you must have paid rent or property taxes on a principal residence in Northern Ontario or had accommodation costs in a public long-term care home in Northern Ontario.
 “Northern Ontario,” for this purpose, is everything north of Muskoka.
-If your principle residence was on a reserve in Northern Ontario, you will qualify as long as you incurred home-energy costs.
+If your principle residence was on a reserve in Northern Ontario, you will qualify as long as you incurred home energy costs.

-If you want to apply for the Northern Ontario Energy Credit, you must check Box 6119 on Form ON-BEN.
+If you want to apply for the Northern Ontario Energy Credit you must check Box 6119 on Form ON-BEN.

-Delivery of the Ontario Trillium Benefit: If the combined benefit is $360 or less, you will get it in one lump sum in July 2014.
-Otherwise it will be paid in monthly instalments from July 2014 to June 2015.
-Beginning this year, you also have the option of waiting until June 2015 and getting it paid at once at that time.
-The government introduced this option after complaints from taxpayers who liked the old system, when it was included in the tax refund.
-It is hard to imagine why anyone would want to receive it later rather than sooner, regardless of whether it is paid in a lump sum.
-However, if that is what you prefer, check new Box 6109 on your ON-BEN.
+If the combined benefit which you apply for on your 2015 tax return is $360 or less, you will get it in one lump-sum in July 2016.
+Otherwise it will be paid in monthly instalments from July 2016 to June 2017.
+You also have the option of waiting until June 2017 and getting it paid in one lump sum at that time.
+The government introduced this option after complaints from taxpayers who liked the old system where it was included in the tax refund.
+It is hard to imagine why anyone would want to receive it later rather than sooner, regardless of whether it is paid in a lump-sum.
+However, if that is what you prefer, check Box 6109 on your ON-BEN.

 Similar Blog Posts

 You and your spouse are enjoying your golden years together and share pretty much everything.
 The CRA (Canada Revenue Agency) recognizes that sharing is caring, so they allow senior couples to […]

 Managing money can be trying at the best of times, even as an adult.
 Forming good money habits from a young age sets the tone, so it pays to start […]